markgordon22/Jerseys-for-tims/README.md

 ```

-Load the fixtures from the 'products.json' and 'faq.json' files - which are contained in the 'fixtures' folder into the database.
+Load the fixtures from the 'products.json' - which are contained in the 'fixtures' folder into the database.
 This is done by using the following command:
 ```
    python3 manage.py loaddata <file name>